 Even in the case of a negotiated exit from the European Union, there are likely to be some related effects that could eventually impact the flow of tourists into countries such as Spain, France, and Italy from Britain.

 New travel procedures for British travellers

-If a deal is agreed in the following months between Britain and the EU it is possible that British travelers will experience no changes in the normal requirements to enter the EU Schengen area.
+If a deal is agreed in the following months between Britain and the EU, it is possible that British travellers will experience no changes in the normal requirements to enter the EU Schengen area.
 They will only require a passport to visit as they do currently.

 However, one of the likely outcomes of a failure to strike a trade agreement between the British government and the EU is that UK citizens may soon need an ETIAS visa waiver to travel to a European destination.
-This is set to be launched in the next few years and will permit UK travelers to spend 90 days in the EU within a 180 day period.
+This is set to be launched in the next few years and will permit UK travellers to spend 90 days in the EU within a 180-day period.
 It will be obtainable online and valid for 3 years.

 It is possible that European Health Insurance Cards (EHIC) will no longer be valid to use by British citizens post-Brexit.
-These are held by around 27 million Brits and can be used to cover medical costs whilst traveling in Schengen and the EU.
+These are held by around 27 million Brits and can be used to cover medical costs whilst travelling in Schengen and the EU.

 In the event of a withdrawal agreement being approved by both sides, however, there will be a transition period until 2020.
-This will allow British travelers to keep using their EHICs until at least December 31st, 2020.
+This will allow British travellers to keep using their EHICs until at least December 31st, 2020.

 In the case of a No Deal Brexit, this arrangement will cease immediately.
 This will require UK citizens to purchase travel insurance covering medical necessities prior to travel to an EU destination.